 Welcome to Just Neighbourhoods?

-Just Neighbourhoods? is a Nuffield Foundation–funded research project exploring why this happens, what communities themselves are doing to overcome it, and what more equitable, meaningful participation could look like in practice.
+Just Neighbourhoods? was a 3 year (2023-2026) Nuffield Foundation–funded research project exploring why this happens, what communities themselves are doing to overcome it, and what more equitable, meaningful participation could look like in practice.

 What this site offers